Benchmark Raeford Sorghum Program

 For additional information, please contact the company.

-The Case for Higher Ethanol Blends in Automoviles
+The Case for Higher Ethanol Blends in Automobiles

 When the waiver petition to use E15 year-around was filed, the U.S. Department of Energy’s Mid-Level Ethanol Blends Program conducted a study for 2 years, led by Oak Ridge Lab, to assess the impact of E15 and E20 on internal combustion engines used in automobiles.